RobusGauli/mal/impls/c/README.md

   s1, s2,... sn as s-expression, then so is the list of (s1, s2, ... sn).
   A list is non-atomic s-expression.
   A form is an s-expression that is intended to be evaluated.
-  Here is how form gets evaluated.
+  Here is how form gets evaluated:
     1. If s-expression is list, the first element is treated as a function and the subsequent elements are evaluated to obtain the function arguments.
     2. If s-expression is number, return the value of the number,
     3. If s-expression is symbol, return the value bound to that symbol.If the symbol is unbounded during evaluation, that is an error.